 I have spoken before about the tribute approach Disney uses in its attempt to create new additions to the Star Wars Universe franchise that genre fans won’t reject out of hand and embrace as acceptable new canon to that galaxy far away.
 True to form, Solo: A Star Wars Story is another tribute to the great films of the past.
 This time around, the film’s narrative gets modeled after the great westerns of the fifties and sixties.
 The trouble with doing tributes is if you get it wrong, a poorly done tribute becomes a parody, and occasionally, that’s what happens here.

-In addition to being a high adventure, Solo: A Star Wars Story is a film that attempts to be a lot of other things as well.
+In addition to being a high adventure, Solo: A Star Wars Story is a film that attempts to be many other things.
 This film tries to tell several stories simultaneously.
 Solo is, in part, a story about a man and his love for a spaceship.
-The film’s narrative recounts the history of Han’s relationship with the Millenium Falcon and his affection for the vessel ( I felt this aspect the story deserved more attention).
+The film’s narrative recounts the history of Han’s relationship with the Millenium Falcon and his affection for the vessel ( I felt this aspect of the story deserved more attention).
 Solo is also a story that does a good job exploring themes about friendship and male bonding.
 Also, in addition to mimicking westerns, Solo is a tribute to the classic crime caper movies of the past.

 Han, the franchise’s beloved bad-boy, antihero-with-a-heart-of-gold, is painted as an absolute fool here.
 He gets portrayed as a brash loudmouth with an overabundance of confidence based on nothing but youthful arrogance, his ego, and a questionable ability to improvise and think on his feet that, more often than not, lands him in trouble.
 In terms of casting, Solo A Sar Wars Story only sometimes gets it right.
 Revisiting this film recently, I never got fully on board with the film’s choice of Ehrenreich as the titular character, more because of the actor’s physical appearance than as a critique of his over-the-top approach to the role.

 The film’s portrayal of Han’s former romantic involvements is one of this movie’s weakest attempts at telling an engaging story.
-On the other hand, when it comes to the blossoming friendship between Han and Chewie, the film is right on target.
-Woody Harrelson is enjoyable enough as Han’s adopted mentor; Woody does his usual thing here, playing a more humorless version of himself, and Donald Glover turns in a memorable performance as the cape-wearing, Star Wars version of a metrosexual, Lando Calrissian.
+On the other hand, the film is right on target when it comes to the blossoming friendship between Han and Chewie.
+Woody Harrelson is enjoyable enough as Han’s adopted mentor; Woody does his usual thing here, playing a more humorless version of himself.
+Donald Glover turns in a memorable performance as the cape-wearing, Star Wars version of a metrosexual, Lando Calrissian.